Icahn launches proxy fight after stalled talks with Occidental CEO

 Freeport-McMoRan, which in 2016 sold some of those same offshore assets to Anadarko, did so while under pressure from Icahn's investment fund, which held seats on the mining firm's board.

-Anadarko shareholders are expected vote in favor of the Occidental deal Aug.
+Anadarko shareholders are expected vote in favor of the Occidental deal on Aug.
 8.

-(Reporting by Gary McWilliams; Editing by Leslie Adler)
+(Reporting by Gary McWilliams; Editing by Leslie Adler and Muralikumar Anantharaman)

 By Gary McWilliams